traject/traject/README.md

 "solr_url", and the tests will use it.
 Otherwise, tests will use a mocked up Solr instance.

+To make a pull request, please make a feature branch *created from the master branch*, not from an existing feature branch.
+(If you need to do a feature branch dependent on an existing not-yet merged feature branch... discuss this with other developers first!)

 Pull requests should come with tests, as well as docs where applicable.
 Docs can be inline rdoc-style, edits to this README, and/or extra files in ./docs -- as appropriate for what needs to be docs.